vwkd/code-system/src/languages/rust/variable.md

 - can use for large amounts of data, needs single fixed memory address, or when needs interior mutability

 must have static lifetime

+## Lifetime

+- non-lexical lifetime
+- from creation until last use

+### Static

+- entire duration of program
+- built-in